AdMoR/booking-reco-challenge/README.md

 The system learns in two steps :

-- Learn matric factorization embeddings for id like features : city_id, country_id
+- Learn matrix factorization embeddings for id like features : city_id, country_id
 - Combine these feature learned in a fully connected neural net for a multi class classification problem.